 There is an endless supply of beautiful seashells that wash up on almost any beach you happen upon in Sanibel.
 Live shelling is prohibited here.
 So make sure to check for living inhabitants before taking any shells.

-An important tip: Don’t forget bug spray
+An important tip: Don’t forget bug spray on your road trip

 The “no-see-ums” (sand flies) are here, especially at dusk.
 And even though you won’t “see um” — you will feel them.
 I guarantee it.
 We spent one uncomfortable night walking on the beach without any bug repellent.